Bayesian non-parametric inference for $\Lambda$-coalescents: consistency and a parametric method: Posterior consistency

 The inconsistency result of Theorem \ref{consistency} holds for essentially arbitrary priors.
 Our next aim is to show that the posterior can be consistent when the data set is a time series of increasing length.
 This does not contradict the unidentifiability claim of \citet{Der14}, because the authors only consider independent draws from $\pi^{ \Lambda }$.
 In contrast, in our setting it is information about transition densities $p_{ \Delta }^{ \Lambda }( \x, \y )$ which facilitates posterior consistency.

 We begin by defining the topology and weak posterior consistency following the set up of \citet{vanDerMeulen13}, who considered similar time series data for one dimensional diffusions.
 In addition to topological details, posterior consistency is highly sensitive to the support of the prior, which should not exclude the truth.
-Often this is guaranteed by insisting that the prior places positive mass on all neighbourhoods of the truth, typically measured in terms of Kullback-Leibler divergence.
+This is usually guaranteed by insisting that the prior places positive mass on all neighbourhoods of the truth, typically measured in terms of Kullback-Leibler divergence.
 In our setting such a support condition is provided by \eqref{kl_cond} below.
 11pt \begin{defn} Fix $\eta > 0$ and let $\D_{ \eta }$ be a collection of Lebesgue probability densities on $[ \eta, 1 ]$ satisfying $\inf_{ r \in [ \eta, 1 ] } \phi( r ) > 0$ and $\sup_{ r \in [ \eta, 1 ] } \phi( r ) < \infty$ for each $\phi \in \D_{ \eta }$.
 We assume that $\Lambda( dr ) = \phi( r ) dr$ for $\phi \in \D_{ \eta }$, and denote the data generating density by $\phi_0$. \end{defn} Restricting the support of $\phi$ to $[ \eta, 1 ]$ ensures that the $\Lambda$-coalescent can have no Kingman component, and that the $\Lambda$-Fleming-Viot process is a compound Poisson process with drift.
 Furthermore, most previously studied parametric families of $\Lambda$-measures are ruled out, including all those mentioned in Section \ref{introduction}.
 However, we will see in Section \ref{parameters} that the prior can be chosen to satisfy the conditions of Definition \ref{prior_supp} and place mass arbitrarily close to any desired $\Lambda$-measure, or family of $\Lambda$-measures, in a way we will make precise in Example \ref{prior_example}.
-11pt \begin{lem} For any pair $\phi \neq \phi' \in \D_{ \eta }$ and any $\Delta > 0$ there exists $\x \in \Sim_d$ and $f \in D( \G^{ \phi } ) \subset C( \Sim_d )$, the domain of the generator, such that $P_{ \Delta }^{ \phi' } f( \x ) \neq P_{ \Delta }^{ \phi } f( \x )$, where $C( \Sim_d )$ denotes the set of continuous functions on $\Sim_d$.
-In particular, identifying $P_{ \Delta }^{ \phi }$ is equivalent to identifying $\phi$. \end{lem} \begin{proof} This follows immediately from Lemma 1 of \citep{Koskela15b}. \end{proof} \begin{defn} Fix a sampling interval $\Delta > 0$ and a finite Borel measure $\nu$ on $\Sim_d$ placing positive mass in all non-empty open sets.
-A weak topology on $\D_{ \eta }$ is generated by open sets of the form